 Stress is not an illness.
-However, if stress-related symptoms aren’t managed and the pressure we feel exceeds our ability to cope, then mental health issues can occur.
+However, if stress-related symptoms aren’t managed and the pressure we feel exceeds our ability to cope, then we can experience poor mental health.

 Are any of the following triggers for work-related stress causing you difficulty now?